 Elon Musk’s SpaceX successfully tested a crew capsule for its Falcon 9 reusable rocket.

 SpaceX has been a partner to NASA for years, ferrying supplies to the ISS.
 Using its Falcon 9 rockets and Dragon cargo capsules, SpaceX has been instrumental in changing the landscape of space exploration.

-SpaceX have been praised for their innovation in developing reusable rockets that can return to Earth on their own.
+SpaceX has been praised for their innovation in developing reusable rockets that can return to Earth on their own.